• Skip to primary navigation

 The old town of Trapani has an elegant old centre squeezed between the two sides of the narrow promontory which juts out of the extreme western corner of Sicily.
 In historical times, Trapani flourished as a Phoenician trading centre and as a port for the hilltop town of Erice, and is still an important port today.

-Good Friday in Trapani is embodied in the the astonishing Misteri di Trapani – surely Sicily’s most evocative, sombre and moving of Sicily’s Easter procession.
+Good Friday in Trapani is embodied in the astonishing Misteri di Trapani – surely Sicily’s most evocative, sombre and moving of Sicily’s Easter procession.
 Extraordinary life-sized wooden statues depicting scenes from the Passion of Christ are carried through the streets to the accompaniment of marching bands.
 We eat in one of the fine restaurants on the sea-front before returning to our hotel.

 Evening meal in Trapani.
 Overnight in Trapani.